dietercastel/SAE/README.md

 File path relative to your project to a file describing your content security policy.
 Intended to work in combination with [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express).

-This file can also be manually created using the following template in a file:
+This file can also be manually created using the following template in a file.
 ```JavaScript
 {
     "default-src": [],